rpalmore/bamazonApp/README.md

     * View Low Inventory
     * Add to Inventory
     * Add New Product
+    	* Note: New departments created via this command will get a default overhead_costs setting of $500.
+When a supervisor creates a new department (see below), they can set a unique overhead_cost.

 Use the arrow keys to make a selection and follow the prompts!